reach-sh/reach-lang/docs/src/rpc/index.md

 ```

 By providing access to `{!rsh} View`s, `{!rsh} API`s, and `{!rsh} Events`,  RPC `/ctc` methods allow developers to build complete frontend Reach applications in the language of their choice.

++ `/forget/ctc` accepts a contract RPC handle and deletes it from the Reach RPC Server's memory.

 ### {#ref-rpc-method-part} Participant Methods